 MEALS ON THE CAMPGROUNDS AND IN RESTAURANTSThe guides are perfectly able to do the kitchen chores alone, but will certainly accept your help.
 They also appreciate your suggestions for new dishes.
 You will be amazed what a variety of delights can be prepared on the camp fire, fresh, healthy, balanced and abundant.
 Special dietary requirements can be accommodated.

 ACCOMMODATIONWe use good middle class hotels with private bathrooms and usually two beds per room.
 Most of the guided camping tours start and end with a night in a hotel.
 For the other nights we supply one tent per two persons.
-The tents are rated as 4-person tents, which leaves plenty of room for luggage and some privacy.
+The tents are rated as 4-person tents.
+With only two persons there will be plenty of room for luggage and some privacy.
 For families we have even larger tents which can sleep up to 6 people.

 Why not spend an extra day in Canada before or after the tour for shopping and sightseeing in our friendly western cities?
 We can arrange the additional hotel accommodations.

-GROUP EQUIPMENTIt is modern, in good shape and of course complete.
+EQUIPMENTTHE GROUP EQUIPMENT is modern, in good shape and of course complete.
 Cooking and eating utensils, propane stoves, spacious two person nylon tents with ground sheets and sleeping mats.
 Then there is a large rain tarp, folding chairs and smaller items.
 The canoe trips of course are fully equipped as well.
+Our hard foam sleeping pads not super comfortable but adequate for most campers.
+If you like it extra comfortable, we strongly suggest you bring your own self-inflating Thermarest or other air mattress.

 CAN I DO IT?Of course!
 If you are reasonably fit, you can take part in all of the activities.
 Our adventure travel itineraries are usually flexible, there are alternate hiking routes and things to do.
 One day you may want to test your limits to the max and take it easy on the next day.
 Our guides gladly suggest alternate activities.